sidney-eliot/3d-artists-handbook/content/organic-and-hard-surface-sculpting-and-modeling.md

 ---

-Even though allot is possible in both Blender and ZBrush, you should still be using ZBrush for the bulk of the work, because it's faster and allows for more creativity.
+Even though a lot is possible in both Blender and ZBrush, you should still be using ZBrush for the bulk of the work, because it's faster and allows for more creativity.
 But it really depends on what model one is working on

 - The workflow between ZBrush and Blender is [here](https://github.com/Epicrex/3DArtistsHandbook/wiki/ZBrush-To-Blender-Workflow)